TimothyK/StronglyTypedEnumConverter/README.md

 StronglyTypedEnumConverter
 ==========================

-Converts a basic C# or VB enum to a strong typed enum class.
+Converts a basic C# enum to a strong typed enum class.

 A strongly typed enum class offers:
 * Invalid integers cannot be assigned